apple/ml-stable-diffusion/README.md

 - `--model-version`: The model version name as published on the [Hugging Face Hub](https://huggingface.co/models?search=stable-diffusion)

+- `--refiner-version`: The refiner version name as published on the [Hugging Face Hub](https://huggingface.co/models?search=stable-diffusion).
+This is optional and if specified, this argument will convert and bundle the refiner unet alongside the model unet.

 - `--bundle-resources-for-swift-cli`: Compiles all 4 models and bundles them along with necessary resources for text tokenization into `<output-mlpackages-directory>/Resources` which should provided as input to the Swift package.
 This flag is not necessary for the diffusers-based Python pipeline.